Livyatan: Additional specimens

-During the late 2010s and 2020s, fossils of large isolated sperm whale teeth were reported from various Miocene and Pliocene localities mostly along the Southern Hemisphere.
+During the late 2010s and into the 2020s, fossils of large isolated sperm whale teeth were reported from various Miocene and Pliocene localities mostly along the Southern Hemisphere.
 These teeth have been identified to be of similar size and shape with that of the L. melvillei holotype and may be species of Livyatan.
 However, it is commonplace that authors do not identify such teeth as a conclusive species of Livyatan, instead opting to assign an open nomenclature in which the biological classifications of the specimens are restricted to comparisons or affinities with Livyatan.
 This is mostly because isolated teeth tend to not be informative enough to be identified at the species level, meaning that there is some undeterminable possibility that they belong to an undescribed close relative of Livyatan rather than Livyatan itself.

 In 2016 in Beaumaris Bay, Australia, a large sperm whale tooth measuring 30 cm, specimen NMV P16205, was discovered in Pliocene strata by a local named Murray Orr, and was nicknamed the "Beaumaris sperm whale" or the "giant sperm whale".
 The tooth was donated to Museums Victoria at Melbourne.
 Though it has not been given a species designation, the tooth looks similar to those of L. melvillei, indicating it was a close relative.
 The tooth is dated to around 5 mya, and so is younger than the L. melvillei holotype by around 4 or 5 million years.

 In 2018, palaeontologists led by David Sebastian Piazza, while revising the collections of the Bariloche Paleontological Museum and the Municipal Paleontological Museum of Lamarque, uncovered two incomplete sperm whale teeth cataloged as MML 882 and BAR-2601 that were recovered from the Saladar Member of the Gran Bajo del Gualicho Formation in the Río Negro Province of Argentina, a deposit that dates between around 20–14 mya.
 The partial teeth measure 142 mm and 178 mm in height, respectively.
 Anatomical analyses of the specimens found that much of their characteristics are identical to L. melvillei except in width, in which the diameter of both teeth are smaller.
 Because of this, along with only isolated teeth being available, the palaeontologists chose to assign an open nomenclature, identifying both specimens as aff.
 Livyatan sp.